 To view the education resources used in this study click here.

-Click here to read the full article (coming soon), including detailed methods, results and discussion.
+Click here to read the full article, including detailed methods, results and discussion.

 Funding: Australian Physiotherapy Association Physiotherapy Research Foundation, Beryl Haines Memorial Grant, and The La Trobe University Social Research Platform.

 Acknowledgements: We thank BodySystem clinic (Hobart) and Complete Sports Care (Hawthorn) for providing clinic locations and treating physiotherapists.
 We thank Mr Dirk Van Bavel, Mr Justin Wong, Mr Ben Campbell, Mr Nigel Hartnett, and Mr Paul Einoder for assisting recruitment into the project.

 Staff involved: Brooke Patterson, Adam Culvenor, Kay Crossley, Christian Barton, Randall Cooper.